Asia stocks mixed after Wall Street rebound

 Asian stocks were mixed Friday after Wall Street rebounded on investor hopes for a U.S. interest rate cut.

-Tokyo and Hong Kong declined while Sydney gained and Seoul was unchanged.
+Tokyo and Sydney gained while Hong Kong declined and Seoul was unchanged.

 U.S. stocks pulled out of a two-day skid sparked by unexpectedly weak manufacturing and hiring data.
 Markets were hit again Thursday by a survey showing weaker-than-forecast growth in U.S. service industries, but investor hopes were buoyed by growing expectations the U.S. Federal Reserve will cut rates again to shore up economic activity.

-“Increased hopes for further interest rate cuts by the Fed look to help stabilize markets into the end of the week,” Jingyi Pan of IG said in a report.
+“Increased hopes for further interest rate cuts by the Fed look to help stabilize markets,” said Jingyi Pan of IG in a report.

 On Wall Street, shares were boosted Thursday by strength in technology industries.